 - Until a particular win condition is reached, like Civilization.

 - Until a set number of game turns are reached, for example a turn a week for a year.

 - A game could be open ended; some professional PBM games have been running for decades, and there are possibly amateur games with similar timeframes.

 A game turn could represent a character’s day, a scene, an overview of a week, or a more abstract number of time units.
 The general idea is that only events of note are described.
 This applies whether a player is running a single character or vast empire, like Civilization.

 A PBM game tends to work by providing a player an initial starting turn, the player then works out their plans and issue orders that they submit in time for the turn deadline, and then wait for the turn result.
 A turn deadline could have any timeframe; many of the games I played/ran had a weekly turn deadline, some allowed a smaller daily turn whilst others one big turn a month.

 Anticipation for the results of my next PBM turn was something I always appreciated.

 I think the key advantage of any PBM game is that they give you time to think about different strategies.
-This is why PBM Chess works so well, and has played for centuries.
+This is why PBM Chess works so well, and has been played for centuries.
 As one of the best-known strategy games, and a tool commonly used in movies to highlight a character’s intelligence, I think chess wonderfully highlights the power of PBM with regards to thinking time and strategy.
 Of course every type of role-playing game allows for some strategising, but with the vast majority of PBM games a player has the luxury of time to explore different ideas.
 Even for very knowledgeable and quick thinking players, having more time to think is beneficial, and most of us aren’t that reliably brilliant.